In 2011, I worked in a remote part of Tanzania for six months in a hospital where HIV/ AIDS was a major issue.

 The Ukimwi clinic is out of the way of the main inpatients, and most patients attend alone as they do not want to identify themselves.
 There is a large social stigma attached to being HIV+ in Tanzania, with all government organisations having to publish an HIV mainstreaming policy to show how people living with HIV will be treated and to ensure that all aspects of the organisation encourage HIV+ employees to participate.

-Large queues form outside the clinicians rooms, which have only an ill-fitting curtain for a door, a mesh window, desk and examination bed.
+Large queues form outside the clinician’s rooms, which have only an ill-fitting curtain for a door, a mesh window, desk and examination bed.
 So privacy is minimal.
-The next patient is frequently sticking their head round the door to find out what is happening.
+The next patient is frequently sticking their head around the door to find out what is happening.
 The clinician (usually not a fully trained doctor and with minimal HIV knowledge) will prescribe ARVs as we have in the UK, and as long as these drugs are taken regularly then as in the UK, life expectancy may not be shortened.
 The problem in Tanzania is that many people sell their drugs to people who cannot be seen to attend a hospital.

 Lines are open 24/7.
 Click to call.